 India is a country that adorns sweets.
 From festivals to celebrations, sweets are integral to any Indian diet.
 However, increased sugar intake can cause serious health issues such as diabetes and obesity.

 Therefore, cutting sugar from your diet may help you lead a healthy and sustainable diet.
-Studies have shown that a no-sugar diet helps improve weight loss, oral health, and heart health.
+Studies show that reducing added or free sugar intake (not eliminating all sugars) supports weight management, oral health, and cardiovascular health.

 Therefore, slowly decrease your sugar intake to keep your heart happy.